How to Deal Poker: Essential Guide to Dealing Cards in Poker

 Let’s take a closer look at how to deal poker cards for each part of the round, including how this differs depending on the variant of poker you are playing.

-All types of games including Hold’em is played with a standard deck of 52 cards, with all jokers removed – which is important to remember if you’re arranging a live game among amateur friends.
+All types of games, including Hold’em are played with a standard deck of 52 cards, with all jokers removed – which is important to remember if you’re arranging a live game among friends.

 Shuffle and Cut